-1. Access the gradebook from your course homepage by clicking the Grades link in the Course Administration block or clicking on This Course>Grades from the top menu navigation bar.
+1. Access the gradebook from your course homepage by clicking Grades in the Navigation drawer on the left-hand side of your course page.

-2. The default view for instructors is the “Grader report” which displays students as rows and graded items as columns.
+- The default view when accessing the gradebook is the “Grader report,” which displays students as rows and graded items as columns.
 Clicking the Turn editing on in the top right corner will allow you to quickly edit any student’s grade for any assignment.